 La Porteuse d’Eau

-Located between the Metro, Porte de Hal, and the Parvis in Saint-Gilles, the La Porteuse d’Eau surprised me.
+Located between the Metro, Porte de Hal, and the Parvis in Saint-Gilles, the La Porteuse d’Eau surprised me, but it turns out to be one of the best Brussels bars.
 Built in a faux Art Nouveau style, it features over 70 beer varieties and offers a hearty selection of classic Belgian dishes.
 It is a great place to unwind after exploring the Saint-Gilles market.

 I know the Art Nouveau décor is imitation, but I loved the details and the spiral staircase.
 It is a beautiful spot to enjoy a beer and a bite to eat.
 The big windows and high ceilings make it feel open and inviting.
 If the upstairs is open, you can hide up there all afternoon.